-Fluoride-Some fluoride is naturally present in the source water.
-The amount is carefully monitored every day so optimum concentration is maintained.
+Fluoride is naturally present in our source water ranging from 0.1 to 0.8 ppm.
+Fluoride is added at four of our eight wells to bring them up to 0.7 ppm, the recommended level for dental health by the American Dental Association, American Medical Association, EPA, and Iowa DNR.
+At these four wells, fluoride is continuously monitored so that if it exceeds the recommended level the well will automatically shut down.
 If you have concerns about fluoride, you should discuss this topic with your dentist and doctor.
 Revised Total Coliform Rule (RTCR)-Establishes a maximum contaminant level for E.coli and uses E.coli and total coliforms to initiate a "find and fix" approach to address fecal contamination that could enter into the distribution system.
 It requires public water systems to perform assessments to identify sanitary defects and subsequently take action to correct them.